-In September 2018, the board of directors of Boku (the “Board”) decided to adopt The QCA Corporate Governance Code (the “QCA Code”) as the benchmark for the corporate governance of the Company.
-At that time, I reported on the key details of the Board’s application of the Code and this Corporate Governance Report provides an update on progress since that time.
+In September 2018, the board of directors of Boku (the “Board”) decided to adopt The QCA Corporate Governance Code (the “QCA Code”) as the benchmark for corporate governance of the Company.
+It is the Board’s continuing belief that the QCA Code continues to be the most appropriate governance code for the Company.

-The Board and I believe that we substantially comply with the QCA Code and there are no significant areas where the Company’s governance structures and practices differ from the expectations set by the QCA Code.
-A significant milestone in measuring our progress will be the Board’s first evaluation, which is expected to be undertaken by the Board towards the end of 2019.
+The Board believes that the company substantially complies with the QCA Code and there are no significant areas where the Company’s governance structures and practices differ from the expectations set by it.
+Any divergence from the QCA Code these is mentioned in this report.

-My Board colleagues and I believe that good governance allows the internal processes and controls of the Company to operate efficiently and helps mitigate financial and other risks which could otherwise impact the value in the Company.
+My Board colleagues and I believe that good governance allows our internal processes and controls to operate efficiently and helps mitigate financial and other risks which could otherwise impact the value of the Company.
 This provides a platform upon which the Company’s medium to long-term success can be built.

 Statement of Compliance

 |1||Establish a strategy and business model which promote long-term value for shareholders||At Boku we seek to develop an entrepreneurial and supportive culture across our business so that these values are integral to everything else we do.

 An explanation of the Company’s business model and strategy, including key challenges in their execution (and how those will be addressed) is included on pages 5 to 18.

 |2||Seek to understand and meet shareholder needs and expectations||A description of the ways in which the Company seeks to engage with shareholders and how successful this has been is set out in the Shareholders section of the Boku Website.
 The Board engages with shareholders via a variety of channels and activities including the annual general meeting, updates to shareholders via reporting and the, regulatory news services and institutional presentations.
 In 2019, we held a well attended Capital Markets Day.|